gopkumr/gopkumr.github.io/content/post/restapi-mcp-apim.md

 To use the one-click MCP server feature:

 1. Navigate to your Azure API Management instance
+2. Follow these only if you are on classic skus (non v2)
-2. Go to the "Deployment + Infrastructure" section and open "Service Updates" page
+   * Go to the “Deployment + Infrastructure” section and open “Service Updates” page
-3. Edit Update Group and enable "AI Gateway Early", wait for around couple of hours or so to recieive the update
+   * Edit Update Group and enable “AI Gateway Early”, wait for around couple of hours or so to receive the update
-4. Navigate to the portal using https://portal.azure.com/?Microsoft_Azure_ApiManagement=mcp and open APIM
+3. Navigate to the portal using https://portal.azure.com/?Microsoft_Azure_ApiManagement=mcp and open APIM

 ### Configuring One-Click MCP Server